AnkitThakker47/Image_Steganography/README.md

 # Image_Steganography
-A project for college
+A College project for OSTPL
-Using the pillow for reading image pixels and also Tkinter for UX
+To run the code download all files and run the file steg.py